 Your blogging versus SEO

-Search engine optimization (SEO) is already a proven way of internet marketing and any video marketing you do will enhance your SEO campaign.
+Search engine optimization (SEO) is already a proven way of internet marketing, and any video marketing you do will enhance your SEO campaign.
 However, when you emphasize videos and less on content, Google has a nasty way of de-emphasizing your relevance on search engine rankings for keywords.
-While this can be solved by placing keywords inside video captions, another great solution is to post both articles and videos on your blog as much as you can.
+While this can be solved by placing keywords inside video captions, another great solution is posting articles and videos on your blog as much as possible.
 And if you don’t have a blog for your business website, create one now.
-Post a video at least once a week and post an article three or four times a week.
+Post a video at least once a week and an article three or four times a week.
 Place your keywords in the headline and a couple inside each article.
 Embed your videos on your social media sites.
-When more visitors find your blogs and social media sites and open the articles and videos, your search rankings go up.
-When people search your keywords, you rank in the top ten of search engine rankings.
-If you have a professional SEO company running your digital marketing campaign, request them to optimize your website as well.
+Your search rankings increase when more visitors find your blogs and social media sites and open the articles and videos.
+When people search your keywords, you rank in the top ten search engine rankings.
+If you have a professional SEO company running your digital marketing campaign, request them to optimize your website.

 Put your video where it can be seen

-Any video will be worth the time of visitors and will always call attention quickly, that is if the visitors can see it at once.
+Any video will be worth visitors’ time and will always call attention quickly, that is, if the visitors can see it at once.
 If you happen to place your videos on a second or third page in your website or inside a lonely landing page, or a hidden corner in your blog, then no one can watch what they can’t see.
-Video marketing means that people should see your video right away, and it’s even better if it’s the first thing they see.
+Video marketing means that people should see your video immediately, even better if it’s the first thing they see.
 When having a website made or having your present site renovated by web developers, tell them to place videos where it’s the first thing the visitors might see.

 Expand Video Marketing to New Frontiers

-You might have a product that you usually market for people between 25 to 50 years old.
-Why not try making videos every now and then to entice the 13 to 20 years of age?
-Or if your product mostly targets women, try making a video to target the male niche.
+You might have a product that you usually market to people between 25 to 50 years old.
+Why not try making videos now and then to entice the 13 to 20 years of age?
+Or, if your product mostly targets women, try making a video to target the male niche.
 The possibilities are endless when you do video marketing.